mmuratarat/mmuratarat.github.io/_pages/faq.md

 * The number of observations must be greater than number of features
 * No Multicollinearity between the features: Multicollinearity is a state of very high inter-correlations or inter-associations among the independent variables.It is therefore a type of disturbance in the data if present weakens the statistical power of the regression model.
 Pair plots and heatmaps(correlation matrix) can be used for identifying highly correlated features.
 * Homoscedasticity of residuals or equal variance $Var \left(\varepsilon \mid X_{1} = x_{1}, \cdots, X_{p}=x_{p} \right) = \sigma^{2}$: Homoscedasticity describes a situation in which the error term (that is, the "noise" or random disturbance in the relationship between the features and the target) is the same across all values of the independent variables.
      More specifically, it is assumed that the error (a.k.a residual) of a regression model is homoscedastic across all values of the predicted value of the dependent variable.
 A scatter plot of residual values vs predicted values is a good way to check for homoscedasticity.
 There should be no clear pattern in the distribution and if there is a specific pattern, the data is heteroscedastic.
+It means that the model has not perfectly captured the information in the data.
 * Normal distribution of error terms $\varepsilon \sim N(0, \sigma^{2})$: The fourth assumption is that the error(residuals) follow a normal distribution.However, a less widely known fact is that, as sample sizes increase, the normality assumption for the residuals is not needed.
 More precisely, if we consider repeated sampling from our population, for large sample sizes, the distribution (across repeated samples) of the ordinary least squares estimates of the regression coefficients follow a normal distribution.
 As a consequence, for moderate to large sample sizes, non-normality of residuals should not adversely affect the usual inferential procedures.
 This result is a consequence of an extremely important result in statistics, known as the central limit theorem.
      Normal distribution of the residuals can be validated by plotting a q-q plot.
 * No autocorrelation of residuals (Independence of errors $E(\varepsilon_{i} \varepsilon_{j}] = 0, \,\,\, i \neq j$): Autocorrelation occurs when the residual errors are dependent on each other.
 The presence of correlation in error terms drastically reduces model's accuracy.
 This usually occurs in time series models where the next instant is dependent on previous instant.